 - 6 Snickers bars Chopped up

-Add the cocoa powder, baking powder and self raising flour and whisk in until you can't see any flour anymore
+- Add the cocoa powder, baking powder and self raising flour and whisk in gently until you can't see any flour anymore

-When it starts to come together add the milk, and whisk until smooth
+- When it starts to come together add the milk, and whisk until smooth, you can add extra milk if the buttercream is too stiff

 NB.
 This post is NOT sponsored by Snickers – I just love their product!